Bombing of Barcs: Investigation

-On November 7, 1991, the Hungarian Ministry of Defense presented the results of an investigation conducted by an expert group: Colonel B.Sc.
-Nándor Hollosi reported that two BL755 cluster bombs, MK3 version, manufactured by the British company Hunting Engineering, were dropped on Barcs, causing 279 explosions, while 16 small grenades did not explode.
+On 7 November 1991 the Hungarian Ministry of Defense presented the results of an investigation conducted by an expert group: Colonel B.Sc.
+Nándor Hollosi reported that two BL755 cluster bombs, MK3 version, manufactured by the British company Hunting Engineering, were dropped on Barcs, causing 279 explosions, while 16 small bomblets did not explode.
 It was known that such cluster bombs have been used by the British Armed Forces since 1970, as well as NATO.
 The cluster bombs dropped on the Barcs were loaded and closed in May 1987.
 The cassette consisted of seven sectors and in each of them contained 21 bombs (i.e. a total of 147 explosive devices).
 Each was suitable for killing two thousand people and can pierce 250 mm thick steel.
 The commission completely excluded the possibility that the pilot accidentally dropped the bomb or that he lost it due to a "state of emergency".
 According to the commander of the Hungarian Air Force Attila Kositzky, the latter was excluded also because the weather in the evening was clear, cloudless, the moon shone from the south and the visibility reached up to 50 km.
 In addition, Hungarian settlements were lit by public lighting, unlike those on the other side of the border that were darkened, so the difference between them is clearly visible.
 Finally, the intent was evidenced by the fact that the pilot made one full circle over the Barcs area before releasing the tape to clearly spot the target.
 Therefore, the attack was indisputably carried out, targeted, deliberate and planned in advance.
 György Keleti then showed a letter from the British military attaché containing an official statement from the British Ministry of Defense confirming that Britain had sold such cluster bombs to Yugoslavia a few years earlier.
-By showing a photo taken in 1988 at the airport near Zagreb, the Hungarian government irrefutably proved that the JNA presented these bombs to the public at an air force show in May that year (a BL 775 cluster bomb can be seen under the wing of MiG-21). in addition, the bombs were being offered to customers by a Yugoslav arms export company.
+By showing a photo taken in 1988 at the airport near Zagreb, the Hungarian government irrefutably proved that the JNA presented these bombs to the public at an air force show in May that year (a BL 775 cluster bomb can be seen under the wing of MiG-21).
+In addition, the bombs were being offered to customers by a Yugoslav arms export company.
 The unanimous conclusion of the commission was that Barcs was deliberately bombed.
 Hungarian investigators concluded that it was greatly fortunate that the bombs did not fall a few hundred meters closer to the city center, because then there would be many casualties considering that 288 bombs exploded on the ground.